Understanding the Influence of Motivation on Requirements Engineering-related Activities: Findings

 \textbf{S1.
 Exposure to experiments:} The most common strategy mentioned by almost all the participants (20 out of 21) is providing diverse, challenging tasks to the practitioners to keep their motivation throughout the project.
 They shared that with the diverse and challenging tasks, they get the exposure to do experiments and learn new things resulting in completing each allocated task best possible way.
-For example, INT14, a lead business analyst, highlighted that when doing requirements elicitation, it is important to give opportunities to the team to try out new techniques rather than just doing discussions and workshops with the clients as it makes the team members motivated to involve in the meetings with the clients. \emph{\faCommentsO ``So, this project was for a AAA hospital, we had to interact with healthcare workers, from top management to the ones who handle patients.
-It was very challenging, you know with all the medical terminologies and processes.
-So, I thought of trying multiple options and let the other BAs in the team to come up with various ways that we can have in these client meetings to get the requirements.
-The BAs got really excited, I'd say motivated after that because it was fun for them, combining UIs with stories, simplifying each process, at the end everyone even the client side was very excited.."} - Lead Business Analyst (INT14) Further, they elaborated that providing proper exposure to do experiments and learn is helpful in their career development, especially when they are at the early stage of their career.
-As a result, when they are given the opportunity and space to learn and utilise that learning in practice, they get highly motivated to involve in RE-related activities. \emph{\faCommentsO ``They got me involved in other projects as well, from different domains.
-Thanks to our manager.
-Though it was challenging for me at the beginning, it never bothered me, because I knew it is very important to get the experience for my career.
-I got to do some R\&D work, market analysis and I felt like I'm doing some meaningful things.
-That kept me doing my job.."} - Business Analyst (INT04)
+For example, INT14, a lead business analyst, highlighted that when doing requirements elicitation, it is important to give opportunities to the team to try out new techniques rather than just doing discussions and workshops with the clients as it makes the team members motivated to involve in the meetings with the clients. \\ \emph{\faCommentsO ``So, this project was for --- hospital, we had to interact with healthcare workers, from top management to the ones who handle patients.
+It was very challenging, --with all the medical terminologies and processes.
+So, I thought of trying multiple options and let other BAs in the team to come up with various ways that we can have in these client meetings to get the requirements.
+The BAs got really excited, I'd say motivated after that because it was fun for them, combining UIs with stories, simplifying each process, at the end everyone even the client side was very excited.."} - Lead Business Analyst (INT14)

+Further, they elaborated that providing proper exposure to do experiments and learn is helpful in their career development, especially when they are at the early stage of their career.
+As a result, when they are given the opportunity and space to learn and utilise that learning in practice, they get highly motivated to involve in RE-related activities.